Ivy Plus Libraries Confederation

 Webcomics and artist websites from all over the world, in a wide variety of styles, subjects, and themes, in many different languages, created by a diverse group of artists.
 Recommend a website for consideration here.

-Campaign websites of declared candidates running for state elective offices in 2018 in California, Connecticut, Illinois, Maryland, Massachusetts, New Hampshire, New York, North Carolina, Pennsylvania, and Rhode Island.
+Campaign websites of declared candidates running for state elective offices in California, Connecticut, Illinois, Louisiana, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, and Rhode Island.

-- National Statistical Offices and Central Banks Web Archive:
+- National Statistical Offices and Central Banks (2018-present)

 Country statistical and central bank websites that contain statistical data on topics such as economic conditions, population, education, housing, environmental conditions, transportation, health, social services, vital statistics, and more.

-- Latin American and Caribbean Contemporary Art Web Archive:
+- Latin American and Caribbean Contemporary Art (2019-present)

 Websites of artists from Latin America and the Caribbean who have been active at any time since 1975.